 The Visual Scheduling Add-in Developer Toolbox includes features that allow you to design almost any type of planning board.
 All you have to do is write the AL procedure calls that you use to populate and modify the graphical overview with data.
 Using the API, you can control the objects yourself and change the settings as you see fit, without having to be an HTML5 specialist.
 This way, you get an integrated planning board, but stay master of the business logic.

-Here is a video, that shows you in detail and with code demo, how to develop your own visual scheduler in AL.
+Here is a video, that shows you step by step and with code demo, how to develop your own visual scheduler in AL.

 In some cases the Visual Scheduling Add-in Developer Toolbox is not sufficient to design a planning board according to your requirements.
 No problem - we can add functionality to the Toolbox.